 Rock Harbor Lodge is made up of 60 rooms and 20 housekeeping cottages.
 It’s open from Memorial Day to late September.
 The lodge and restaurants are run by Forever Resorts, a certified concessioner of the National Park Service.

 The lodge’s season is short from the second Tuesday in June to the second weekend after Labor Day.
-There is a short preseason (1.5 weeks prior to opening) that housekeeping cottages are available however no other services except the store and marina are opened with limited hours.
+There is a short preseason (1.5 weeks before opening) that housekeeping cottages are available however no other services except the store and marina are opened with limited hours.

 Reservations must be made by phone as the staff makes sure that your transportation of choice will be available for your arrival and departure since all boats don’t run on all days.